What is CCTV Drain Inspection?

 How much does a CCTV drain inspection cost in Melbourne?

-CCTV drain inspection typically costs between $300 and $600 in Melbourne, depending on the length of pipe inspected and the complexity of access.
-Emergency call-outs may incur additional fees.
-Many plumbers offer inspection as part of a larger repair quote, and the cost is often offset by avoiding unnecessary excavation or incorrect repairs.
+CCTV drain inspection typically costs between $250 and $500 in Melbourne, depending on the length of pipe inspected and the complexity of the system.
+Emergency call-out fees may apply outside business hours.
+The cost is usually worth it because it prevents expensive guesswork and unnecessary excavation.

 How long does a CCTV drain inspection take?

-A typical CCTV drain inspection takes 30 minutes to 2 hours, depending on how far the camera needs to travel and whether problems are found.
-The plumber will discuss findings with you and may recommend further action.
-Emergency Plumber Melbourne prioritises quick turnaround for urgent blockages.
+A standard CCTV drain inspection usually takes 30 minutes to 1 hour, depending on how far the camera needs to travel and whether the plumber needs to clear blockages first.
+The plumber will explain findings and provide a recorded video report for your records.

 Have Questions About CCTV Drain Inspection?